Near-Optimal Distributed Implementations of Dynamic Algorithms for Symmetry-Breaking Problems: Maximal Independent Set

-\begin{proof} After the first restart, another restart can be caused only by a \ld vertex that enters the MIS.
-More precisely, only a vertex the moved from $V_H$ to $V_L$ and had only \hd neighbors in the MIS can cause the occurrence of another restart.
+\iflong \begin{proof} After the first restart, only a vertex the moved from $V_H$ to $V_L$ and had only \hd neighbors in the MIS can cause the occurrence of another restart.
 By~\cref{lem:const}, the number of \ld vertices that leave the MIS in an update is constant.

-Since the algorithm starts from an empty graph and all vertices are initially in the MIS, when the vertex leaves the MIS we can pay another $O(\log \Delta)$ rounds and $O(m^{2/3}\log \Delta)$ messages for the restart procedure it might cause.
+Since the algorithm starts from an empty graph and all vertices are initially in the MIS, when the vertex leaves the MIS we can pay another $O(1)$ rounds and $O(m^{2/3})$ messages for the restart procedure it might cause.
 Note that the rest of the restart's cost (which is $O(S')$ messages and $O(V_{low})$ rounds) is payed as we described above in~\cref{lem:const} for one restart.
-This works since on each such restart in the chain of those restarts only \ld vertices that \emph{did not participate in a previous restart} for this update, participate in this update.
+This works since in each such restart in the chain, only \ld vertices that \emph{did not participate in a previous restart} for this update participate.
 Formally, if given a chain of restarts $r_1,r_2,..,r_k$ and the corresponding sets of vertices that move from $V_H$ to $V_L$, $V^1_{low}, V^2_{low}, ..., V^k_{low}$, then for any pair of $i, j$ where $1 \le i < j \le k, V^i_{low}\cap V^j_{low} = \emptyset$.
 Therefore, the payment for each such restart is given by different vertices.

-To conclude, we get that the cost of a chain of restarts is $O(\log \Delta)$ amortized rounds and $O(m^{2/3}\log \Delta)$ amortized messages. \end{proof}
+To conclude, we get that the cost of a chain of restarts is $O(1)$ amortized rounds and $O(m^{2/3})$ amortized messages. \end{proof} \fi

-\subsection{Analysis of the Main Algorithm under $m_{max}$}
+\subsubsection{Analysis of the Main Algorithm under $m_{max}$}

-In this section, we provide the analysis of our main algorithm which uses the analysis of our restart procedures detailed above. \begin{lemma} Given an edge deletion between two low-degree vertices $(u, v)$ where wlog $u$ is in the MIS and $c_v = 0$ after the deletion, $v$ adds itself to the MIS after $O(1)$ rounds of communication and after sending $O(m_{max}^{2/3})$ messages. \end{lemma}
+\iflong In this section, we provide the analysis of our main algorithm which uses the analysis of our restart procedures detailed above. \else We provide the full analysis of our main algorithm under $m_{max}$ in~\cref{app:max-analysis}.
+The analysis of our main algorithm follows straightforwardly from~\cref{inv:low} and~\cref{inv:restart} and the analysis of our restart procedures above.
+We obtain the following theorem with respect to $m_{max}$. \fi \iflong \begin{lemma} Given an edge deletion between two low-degree vertices $(u, v)$ where w.l.o.g. $u$ is in the MIS and $c_v = 0$ after the deletion, $v$ adds itself to the MIS after $O(1)$ rounds of communication and after sending $O(m_{max}^{2/3})$ messages. \end{lemma}